Therapy and Mental Health Service Fees

 For people who need more time to work on deeper and multiple issues, other therapies that sit outside the insurance company’s choice of providers may be more suitable.

-I am able to work with many types of presenting issues, however, the list of issues on insurance schemes may be more restrictive.
+We are able to work with many types of presenting issues, however, the list of issues on insurance schemes may be more restrictive.
 Some insurance companies will cover your therapy if you have more common mental health issues like “anxiety” or “depression”, but “stress and burnout” tend to sit just outside the box and “historical sexual abuse” is something that will need more specialist and long-term support.
 Sometimes people seek therapy for certain issues but then over time discover there are deeper issues that require more sessions and different approaches.
 It would be important to think about how it would feel if you were to start with one therapist and then need to change therapists after sharing something deeply personal.

 Real change is hard and takes time.
 Usually, private health insurance companies and EAP schemes limit treatment to a set number of sessions (for example, between 6-12 sessions).
 If you need extra sessions, these will need to be “approved”.
 For some people, it takes more than the given amount of time to build trust and share more sensitive issues.
 It is important to remember that insurance companies cannot cover issues retrospectively.
 That means if you had an issue that existed in the past, it may not be possible to get coverage for the treatment.

 If your employer does not belong to an EAP scheme, and you are looking for some support from your employer, it would be important to think of the implications of both disclosing or not disclosing your mental health needs.
 It is your choice whether or not you choose to share with your employer about your mental health.
-Some clients I have worked with have made the choice to share with their employers who have shown their support.
-For example, it may be possible for your employer to make reasonable adjustments to your work schedule so that you can attend your weekly appointments.
-I have also had clients’ employers cover the first few sessions or ongoing regular sessions.
+Some clients we have worked with have made the choice to share with their employers who have shown their support.
+For example, it may be possible for your employer to make reasonable adjustments to your work schedule so that you can attend your therapy appointments.
+We have also had clients’ employers cover the first few sessions or ongoing regular sessions.